United States Navy torpedo retrievers: 72' Torpedo recovery boat

 These vessels were built with two different pilot house configurations.
 The Mark I boat had an open pilot house, while the Mark II boat enclosed the helm station to protect it from the weather and seas.
 They were built by several companies.
 Harbor Boat Building Co. of San Pedro, California built a single 72' torpedo retriever as did National Steel and Shipbuilding Company.
 Tacoma Boatbuilding Company in Tacoma, Washington was awarded a contract for three boats in May 1960.
 The total contract award was $394,300.
-Between 1954 and 1956, Berg Shipyard in Blaine, Washington built six of the boats.
+Between 1954 and 1956, Berg Shipbuilding Corp. in Blaine, Washington built six of the boats.
 J. M. Martinac Shipbuilding of Tacoma, Washington received a contract for $294,723 in 1957.
 That same year, Elizabeth City Shipyard in Elizabeth City, North Carolina received a contract to build three boats for $583,000.

 These boats were 72.66 ft long, with a beam of 17 ft.
 At full load they displaced 116,300 lb.
 Their hulls were constructed of double-planked wood.
 They could reach a speed of 18 knots driven by twin Detroit Diesel 12V71T1 engines.
 Their fuel tanks could hold approximately 900 usgal giving them a range of 112 mi.
 These boats could carry 24000 lb of torpedoes on deck.
 They were crewed by seven enlisted men.

 85' Torpedo retriever

-These vessels were built by Tacoma Boatbuilding.
+These vessels were built by Sewart Seacraft.
+They were a derivative of an oilfield services crew boat which Sewart sold to support offshore oil installations in the Gulf of Mexico.
 They were constructed of welded aluminum plates.
 They were 85 ft long, with a beam of 18.7 ft, and a draft of 5.67 ft.
 They displaced 61 tons at full load.
 They could reach a speed of 21 knots.
 They had two propellers driven by two General Motors 16V-71 Diesel engines that produced 1,160 horsepower.
 They had deck space to recover as many as eight torpedoes.
 These boats sailed with a crew of five men.
 Although their hull registration numbers remained in the torpedo retriever sequence, they were referred to as "weapon retriever boats" at the Pacific Missile Range Facility where two were based.